Michel Chion

-Michel Chion (born 1947) is a French film theorist and composer of experimental music.
+Michel Chion (born 1947) is a French film theorist and composer of Musique concrète.

 Life

 Born in Creil, France, Chion teaches at several institutions in France and currently holds the post of Associate Professor at the University of Paris III: Sorbonne Nouvelle where he is a theoretician and teacher of audio-visual relationships.

 After studying literature and music he began to work for the ORTF (French Radio and Television Organisation) Service de La recherche as assistant to Pierre Schaeffer in 1970.
 He was a member of the Groupe de Recherches Musicales (GRM) between 1971 and 1976.

 His compositions elaborate on Schaeffarian theories and methodologies which Schaeffer referred to as musique concrète.

 He has also written a number of books as well as essays expounding his theories of the interaction between sound and image within the medium of film.